Embeddings of $L^p$-operator algebras: Preliminaries

 for all $[z,\sigma]\in L$.
 We call $L$ the \textit{Fell line bundle associated to $\Sigma$}.
 Given a Fell line bundle $p_L\colon L\rightarrow \mathcal{G}$, an element $u\in L$ such that $u^*u = 1_{\mathsf{d}(u)}$ and $uu^*= 1_{\mathsf{r}(u)}$ is called a \textit{unitary} and we write $\mathcal{U}(L)$ for the set of unitaries. \end{df}

-By \cite[Example 5.5]{DeaKumBir_Fellmorphism_2008}, for an \'etale groupoid $\mathcal{G}$, there is a canonical one-to-one correspondence between twists over $\mathcal{G}$ and Fell line bundles over it.
+By \cite[Example 5.5]{DeaKumBir_Fellmorphism_2008}, for an \'etale groupoid $\mathcal{G}$, there is a ca\-no\-ni\-cal one-to-one correspondence between twists over $\mathcal{G}$ and Fell line bundles over it.
 We will therefore freely identify a twist $\Sigma$ with the groupoid $\mathcal{U}(L)$ of unitaries of the associated Fell line bundle over $\mathcal{G}$, according to \autoref{fell line bundle df}.